vivaansinghvi07/pca-neural-networks/README.md

 # PCA-neural-networks
-Demonstration of Principal Components Analysis using eural networks
+Demonstration of Principal Components Analysis using neural networks